briansunter/personalsite/content/blog/emacs-daemon-macos.md

 +++

 # Emacs Deamon Mode on macos
 A common complaint about emacs is that it takes longer to launch than vim.
 I enjoy being able to quickly edit a file without leaving the terminal in vim and was curious if there was a way to make emacs load just as fast.
 I have a number of emacs plugins through Spacemacs and it does take around 10-20 seconds to launch in both terminal and GUI mode.
+With emacs client mode, it launches in less than a second.

 ## Emacs client and Server
 Instead of launching a full emacs client every time you want to edit a file, it's better to launch emacs as a daemon in headless mode when your computer starts up.
 If you have an emacs process already running, you can connect to it using the `emacsclient` command.